Welcome to the ESL Academy at Northeastern State University!

 The University recently restructured the program, and now the ESL Academy is housed in Seminary Hall on the main campus in Tahlequah in the Department of Languages and Literature.
 This move will strengthen the academic rigor of the program and help international students to become familiar with the academic culture at NSU.
 During this time of transition, contact Dr. Audell Shelburne (firstname.lastname@example.org) for further information.

 The ESL Academy offers courses on six levels (Beginner 1 and 2, Intermediate 1 and 2, and Advanced 1 and 2).
 Incoming students are placed in one of the six levels based on their performance on placement tests.
 Students will attend 24 hours of classroom activities and instruction each week in core subjects, developing their abilities in listening, speaking, reading, writing, and culture.
 Each level is designed to be a 14-week course of study, and students will be placed at an appropriate level to encourage their progress.
-Each 14-week period begins at the same time as the regular academic calendar (Fall, Spring, and Summer).
+Each 14-week period begins at the same time as the regular academic calendar (Fall and Spring).
 The length of time necessary to complete the entire program (all six levels from Beginner 1 through Advanced 2) would typically take one to two years.
 The actual time will vary, depending on the student’s prior knowledge of English, diligence, motivation, and rate of progress.
 Students will be placed at the appropriate level based on accurate assessments of their language skills, and the TOEFL will be administered at the end of each semester.